-The following table, among other things, sets forth the name of all persons proposed to be nominated for election as directors, their place of residence, position held, and periods of service with, the Corporation, or any of its affiliates, their principal occupations and the approximate number of Common Shares of the Corporation beneficially owned, controlled or directly, directly or indirectly, by them.
+The following table, among other things, sets forth the name of all persons proposed to be nominated for election as directors, their place of residence, position held, and periods of service with, the Corporation, or any of its affiliates, their principal occupations and the approximate number of Common Shares beneficially owned, controlled or directed, directly or indirectly, by them.

-Name, Province or State and Country of Residence Date First Became a Director Present Principal Occupation and Positions Held During the Preceding Five Years Number of Common Shares Beneficially Owned, Directly or Indirectly, or Over Which Control or Direction is Exercised (1) Aubrey Eveleigh (2) Ontario, Canada July 29, 2008 President and Chief Executive Officer of the Corporation and President of Eveleigh Geological Consulting 4,591,429 Clifford J. Davis (2)(3)(4) British Columbia, Canada November 24, 2009 Retired mining industry veteran; former Chief Executive Officer of New Gold Inc. (resigned effective June 30, 2008) 180,000 Brian Davey (3)(4) Ontario, Canada November 24, 2009 Manager, Economic Development - Matawa First Nations and Managing Partner - First Nations Equity 7,750 Barry Allan (2)(3)(4) Ontario, Canada November 24, 2009 Senior VP and Director, Mackie Research Capital Corporation 1,287,000 Peter Ravenscroft London, United Kingdom October 10, 2012 Founding Director of Burgundy Mining Advisors (Since 2011) Nil
+Name, Province or State and Country of Residence Date First Became a Director Present Principal Occupation and Positions Held During the Preceding Five Years Number of Common Shares Beneficially Owned, Directly or Indirectly, or Over Which Control or Direction is Exercised (1) Aubrey Eveleigh (2) Ontario, Canada July 29, 2008 President and Chief Executive Officer of the Corporation and President of Eveleigh Geological Consulting 4,591,429 Brian Davey (3)(4) Ontario, Canada November 24, 2009 Executive Director, Nishnawbe Aski Development Fund.
+104,350 Barry Allan (2)(3)(4) Ontario, Canada November 24, 2009 Senior VP and Director, Mackie Research Capital Corporation 1,704,000 Kenneth Stowe (2)(3)(4) Ontario, Canada August 11, 2014 President and CEO of Northgate Minerals Corporation (2001-2011) Nil

-- The information with respect to the Common Shares beneficially owned, controlled or directed is not within the direct knowledge of the Corporation and has been furnished by the respective individuals. - (2) Member of the Audit Committee.
-Barry Allan is the Chairman. - (3) Member of the Compensation Committee.
-Barry Allan is the Chairman. - (4) Member of the Nominating and Corporate Governance Committee.
+(1) The information with respect to the Common Shares beneficially owned, controlled or directed is not within the direct knowledge of the Corporation and has been furnished by the respective individuals.

+(2) Member of the Audit Committee.
+Barry Allan is the Chairman.

+(3) Member of the Compensation Committee.
+Barry Allan is the Chairman.

+(4) Member of the Nominating and Corporate Governance Committee.
 Brian Davey is the Chairman.

-As a group, the proposed directors beneficially own, control or direct, directly or indirectly, 6,066,179 Common Shares, representing approximately 11% of the issued and outstanding Common Shares as of the date hereof.
+As a group, the proposed directors beneficially own, control or direct, directly or indirectly, 6,399,779 Common Shares, representing approximately 11.5% of the issued and outstanding Common Shares as of the date hereof.